At a Glance

 ✨Prepare a Workshop Outline

-Come prepared with a rough outline of the workshop you would like to deliver.
+Come to the interview with a rough outline of the workshop you would like to deliver.
 This shows initiative and gives the interviewers a clear idea of your vision and how you plan to engage participants.

 ✨Be Open to Feedback